Beta Testing

 Once the plugin is installed, navigate to Tools > Beta Testing and review the settings:

 • Bleeding edge nightlies.
-Selecting this will put you on the track for 5.3 development.
+Selecting this will put you on the track for the next major version and provide nightly builds.
+These are often unstable and changes will happen frequently.

 • Beta/RC.
 Selecting this will update to the next released beta or RC on whichever branchbranch A directory in Subversion.
 WordPress uses branches to store the latest development code for each major release (3.9, 4.0, etc.).
 Branches are then updated with code for any minor releases of that branch.
 Sometimes, a major version of WordPress and its minor versions are collectively referred to as a "branch", such as "the 4.0 branch". you are currently running.